tudaykrishna/TalentFlow-AI/README.md

    - Verify uploads directory exists and is writable
    - Resume is required before starting interview

+8. **Resume Screening / Top-K Ranking Issues**
+   - **ChromaDB Errors**: Ensure `resume_db` directory is writable
+   - **Embedding Failures**: Verify Azure embedding deployment (text-embedding-3-large)
+   - **No Results Returned**: Check if PDFs have extractable text (not scanned images)
+   - **Low Similarity Scores**: JD might be too generic - make it more specific
+   - **Top-K = 0 Results**: Ensure top_k slider is set correctly (minimum: 1)
+   - **All Scores Similar**: Resumes might be too similar - diversify candidate pool
+   - **Slow Processing**: Large batch + GPU processing - normal for 20+ resumes

 ### Debug Tools
 - **Admin Debug Page**: Navigate to "Debug Config" in admin sidebar
 - **Backend Logs**: Check terminal output for detailed error messages
 - **API Health**: Visit `http://localhost:8000/health`

+---

+## ❓ FAQ - Resume Screening

+### Q: How is the top-K system different from the old match scoring?
+**A:** The old system processed each resume individually and returned all results with match scores.
+The new system processes all resumes in batch, ranks them by semantic similarity, and returns only the top K most similar candidates.
+This reduces information overload and focuses attention on the best matches.

+### Q: What is "similarity score" vs "match score"?
+**A:**
+- **Match Score (old)**: Simple percentage based on keyword matching
+- **Similarity Score (new)**: Semantic similarity using AI embeddings (0-100%), more precise (e.g., 87.3%)

+### Q: How many resumes can I upload at once?
+**A:** You can upload up to 100+ resumes.
+Processing time increases with more resumes (~1 second per resume).
+The system will analyze all of them and return only your selected top K.

+### Q: Can I change the number of top candidates returned?
+**A:** Yes!
+Use the top-K slider in the UI (1-20) or the `top_k` parameter in the API.
+Default is 5.

+### Q: What if I upload fewer resumes than top_k?
+**A:** The system will return all uploaded resumes, ranked by similarity.

+### Q: Why are all my similarity scores similar (e.g., 55-60%)?
+**A:** This usually means:
+1. The job description is too generic - make it more specific
+2. The resumes are all similar quality - try diversifying your candidate pool
+3. The resumes don't match the JD well - consider adjusting the JD or sourcing different candidates

+### Q: Does the system save all resumes or just top K?
+**A:** Only the top K resumes are saved to the database and file system.
+All resumes are analyzed, but only the best matches are stored.

+### Q: Can I see the resumes that weren't in the top K?
+**A:** No, only top K results are saved.
+If you need to review more candidates, increase the top_k value and re-run the screening.

+### Q: How accurate is the ranking?
+**A:** The ranking uses state-of-the-art semantic similarity (Azure OpenAI embeddings + ChromaDB).
+Accuracy depends on:
+- Quality of job description (detailed = better)
+- Resume text quality (clear formatting = better)
+- Relevance of candidates to the role

+### Q: Does ChromaDB slow down over time?
+**A:** ChromaDB is designed for efficient vector search.
+Performance remains consistent even with thousands of stored resumes.

 ---